swaptacular/swpt-k8s-config/README.md

 web-server                                         ClusterIP      10.96.103.250   <none>        80/TCP                                      21h
 ```

-In this example, the IP address of `swpt-accounts`'s load balancer is
+In this example, the IP external address of `swpt-accounts`'s load
-`172.18.0.9`.
+balancer is `172.18.0.9`.

 ## Delete your PGP private key (optional)